LDenninger/CVAT-Local-Setup/README.md

 Now that we know, how to get our backend properly set up, we take a look at the web API which is our main interface.

 ## Tricks'n'Tweaks
-Here you find some tricks and tweaks that we found helpful while working with CVAT
+Here you find some tricks and tweaks that we found helpful while working with CVAT.